From Rainforest to Coast: Community Medicine (2-week Intensive)

 Primary Healthcare Clinics- Located downtown Guayaquil, these clinics offer free or low cost services to patients without health insurance.
 Services include detection and treatment of chronic and acute diseases like hypertension, diabetes, asthma and arthritis.
-Join local physicians, community health workers, and/or nurses and partake in physical exams, patient histories, and community interventions, including oral health campaigns.
+Shadow local physicians, community health workers, and/or nurses they engage in physical exams, patient histories, and community interventions, including oral health campaigns.

 Vector Control Center- This under-funded public center is responsible for combating malaria and other vector-borne diseases in Guayaquil, covering a vast area of the coastal province of Guayas.
 The Center compiles malaria, dengue and chagas statistics, researches outbreaks, performs laboratory activities, and educates the community on various vector-borne diseases.
-Actively participate in the Center’s activities, including home visits to contribute to the prevention and promotion of health.
+Engage with the Center’s staff as they conduct home visits to contribute to the prevention and promotion of health.

 In Guayauquil, participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestays are located in a middle class residential neighborhood.
 In Puyo homestays are generally located near the main square with easy bus access to clinical rotations.
 In some cases CFHI participants may be housed with others in the same homestay.